Cholecystitis: Signs and symptoms

 Most people with gallstones do not have symptoms.
 However, when a gallstone temporarily lodges in the cystic duct, they experience biliary colic.
 Biliary colic is abdominal pain in the right upper quadrant or epigastric region.
 It is episodic, occurring after eating greasy or fatty foods, and leads to nausea and/or vomiting.
 People with cholecystitis most commonly have symptoms of biliary colic before developing cholecystitis.
 The pain becomes severe and constant in cholecystitis.
 Nausea is common and vomiting occurs in 75% of people with cholecystitis.
 In addition to abdominal pain, right shoulder pain can be present.

 On physical examination, an inflamed gallbladder is almost always tender to the touch and palpable (~25-50% of cases) in the midclavicular right lower rib margin.
 Additionally, a fever is common.
-Pain with deep inspiration leading to termination of the breath while pressing on the right upper quadrant of the abdomen usually causes severe pain (Murphy's sign).
+Murphy's sign, pain when exhaling while pressing on the right upper abdomen, can also indicate cholecystitis.
 Yellowing of the skin (jaundice) may occur but is often mild.
 Severe jaundice suggests another cause of symptoms such as choledocholithiasis.
 People who are old, have diabetes, chronic illness, or who are immunocompromised may have vague symptoms that may not include fever or localized tenderness.